Shri Ram Bhakta Hanuman: Plot

 Ravana (Niranjan Sharma) orders Maricha to turn into a deer to entice Sita (Sona Chatterjee) with the notion of kidnapping her.
 Rama (Trilok Kapoor), Lakshman (Prabhash Joshi) and Sita are in the Panchavati forest for their fourteen-year exile.
 Espying the golden deer sent by Ravana to lure Rama away, Sita asks Rama to get it.
 On hearing a cry of pain she sends Lakshman after his brother thinking he's hurt.
 Ravan comes in the guise of a hermit begging alms and makes Sita step over the Lakshman Rekha (line), Lakshman had drawn around their cottage for her safety, asking her not to step beyond it.
 In their search for Sita, Ram and Lakshman meet Hanuman (S. N. Tripathi) whom they help in the fight between Sugriva and Bali.
 Hanuman then helps in finding Sita.
 He goes through several challenges in his devotion to Ram.
 Hanuman becomes a major factor in the battle between Rama and Ravana resulting in the victory of Rama and Shri Ram's subsequent return to Ayodhya.
+The movie ends with Lord Rama's coronation and Hanuman tearing down his heart to show Rama and Sita residing there.